rekmus/silgy/README.md

 ```

 ### OUTCHECKREALLOC, OUTCHECK, OUTFAST
-Sets the write to output buffer mode.
+Sets the write to output buffer mode, that is the mode in which [OUT]() works.
 This is the buffer that becomes response body.
 Initially, all the output buffers are of OUT_BUFSIZE size (currently 256 kB) and they may or may not be resized if necessary.

 macro|notes
 -----|-----